Memoryscape logo Voices from the hidden history of the Thames

 CAR: There are pay and display car parks at the beginning of both walks; a multi-storey car park is almost in sight of the Cutty Sark.
 At Hampton Court you can pay to park at the railway station or park for free in Bushy Park or on the residential roads in East Molesey after 9.30am.

-Please note that when you buy or download a walk you will receive a walking map to help you find your way - you can also download the maps here.
+Please note that when you buy a CD set or download a walk you will receive a walking map to help you find your way - you can also download the maps here.

 I have been involved with oral history since I was a history undergraduate, and have organised/worked on oral history projects with communities in the USA, Wales and India.
 My first experience of designing a trail was as a historian/tour guide at Hampton Court Palace and the Tower of London.
 I later made use of my interviewing skills by moving into journalism, writing for newspapers and magazines about heritage, arts and museums.
 I became the editor of Third Sector, a magazine for people who work for charities and Foster Care Magazine, for people who look after children in care.
 I took an MA in public history at Ruskin College, Oxford and a PhD in cultural geography at Royal Holloway, University of London and the Museum of London, where I worked on Linked, a sound art trail by Graeme Miller along a motorway in East London, developed the memoryscape trails and completed a qualification in museum curation (AMA).
-Currently I am working on several projects including a series of sound/video trails around the Royal Docks in East London in time for the London 2012 Olympics.
+Currently I am a Reader in London History and Heritage at the University of East London.
+I am also heavily involved with the Raphael Samuel History Centre where we have launched an exciting new MA programme entitled heritage studies: place, memory and history and I am an editor of the History Workshop Journal.
+Since work on these trails I have worked on several projects including a series of multimedia trails around Victoria Park and the Royal Docks in East London.
 I have published work in many different books, newspapers and magazines, but this is a list of recent academic publications.
+You can find links to my other trail projects on the home page.

 Will you be creating any other walks?
 Can you make one, or help us make one for our village/town/borough?